-Income taxes have been impacted by non-taxable income and federal tax credits during 2015, 2014 and 2013.
-The Company recognized an income tax benefit of \$762,000 in 2015, expense of \$4,726,000 in 2014 and a benefit of \$2,201,000 in 2013.
+Income taxes have been impacted by non-taxable income and federal tax credits during 2016, 2015 and 2014.
+The Company recognized an income tax benefit of \$762,000 in 2015, and income tax expense of \$78,000 and \$4,726,000 in 2016 and 2014, respectively.
 During 2014, Management established a valuation allowance against its net deferred tax asset of approximately \$8,140,000, which caused the expense to increase during this period.
-As of December 31, 2015, the valuation allowance is still in place and the 2015 benefit was the result of changes in certain components of the Company's deferred tax assets and liabilities.
+As of December 31, 2016, the valuation allowance is still in place.
+The 2015 benefit was the result of changes in certain components of the Company's deferred tax assets and liabilities.
 Note I to the Consolidated Financial Statements presents a reconciliation of income taxes for these three years and further analysis of the valuation allowance.